software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 20
 >
-> Implement a [@RestController class](https://spring.io/guides/tutorials/rest) and a REST API method for _getting all quizzes_.
+> Implement a [REST controller class](https://spring.io/guides/tutorials/rest) and a REST API method for _getting all quizzes_.
 Only _published quizzes_ should be returned by the endpoint.
 >
-> Here's an example of a `@RestController` class and a REST API method for getting all messages:
+> Here's an example of a REST controller class and a REST API method for getting all messages:
 >
 > ```java
 > @RestController